 In the United Kingdom, automatic check weighers don't get prescribed and don't need to get verified before they're used for ordinary weight.
 However, the instrument's owner always needs to show that they're fitted for their use.

 If you need help with knowing what is legal for trade, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.